AshanthaLahiru/kasaya/README.md

 # Kasaya

-### "WYSIWYG" browser automation scripting language and runtime
+### A "WYSIWYG" scripting language and runtime for browser automation

 * Write tests in near-English.
 * HTML, element IDs or XPATHs not involved.